 With a lot of care we can achieve good, even bass at the seats.

-Many people talk about Digital Room EQ - and that definitely helps - but it only tames peaks, it can't fill the cancellations back in - and you shouldn't try, because at the very low frequencies you could destroy your equipment.
+Many people talk about Digital Room EQ - and that definitely helps - but it only tames peaks, it can't fill the cancellations back in - and you shouldn't try, because at very low frequencies you could destroy your equipment.

-Double Bass Array (DBA) - catch the wave
+Double Bass Array (DBA) - the foundation

 This is a recent attempt to cure the problems - you don't see it much in the UK, but it's popular in Germany, where the idea came from.